• Skip to primary navigation

 Materials – the things you add to the sticky mat to be cut.
 This can include paper, faux leather, copper sheeting, fabric, sticker paper, vinyl, thin wood, chipboard, foam core, and more!

-The Process of Using the Machine
+The Process of Using the Cricut Machine

 You start by designing your project in the design software.
 Add your material to your cutting mat.